- Written by Terry Turner

 - Even if it feels like your world is falling apart, you must take care of yourself and focus on healthy aging.
 This includes getting enough sleep, eating healthy and exercising.
 Taking daily walks or even simply getting outside and breathing fresh air can help boost serotonin levels.

 - It’s easy to dwell on the negative.
 But rather than focusing on what you’re losing, try to focus on what you’re gaining and what you can do now that maybe you couldn’t before.
 Meditating, journaling, going to therapy, and pursuing creative endeavors are all great ways to actively gain control of your thoughts rather than letting them take control of you.

 - Get back out there

 - Nothing helps you get over a past relationship like a new one.
-When you’re ready to date again, there are several online dating apps where you can find someone who’s right for you — or even just someone to spend time with.
+When you’re ready to go out socially again, there are several online dating apps where you can find someone who’s right for you — or even just someone to spend time with.
 Finding companionship or a travel buddy, not necessarily your next true love, is a legitimate goal for many senior divorcees.

 3 Cited Research Articles